shackbarth/xtuple/node-datasource/test/vows/README.md

 We can use vows with zombie to test our models, kinds, and routes programmatically.

+Login credentials should stored in the gitignored file /path/to/xtuple/node-datasource/test/shared/loginData.js

+You'll want to copy the sample in the same directory and update the values appropriately.

 To run a test, do:

   cd /path/to/xtuple/node-datasource/test